giovannirm/peaceful-challenge/API_EXAMPLES.md

   "statusCode": 400,
   "message": [
-    "employeeId must be a number conforming to the specified constraints", "latitud must be a latitude string or number", "longitud must be a longitude string or number"
+    "employeeId must be a number conforming to the specified constraints", "latitude must be a latitude string or number", "longitude must be a longitude string or number" ],
-  ],
   "error": "Bad Request"
 }